Brandeis Study Abroad Account

 - MSID/ Senegal

-- University of Minnesota/ Language and Culture
+- UMN/ Language and Culture

-- SIT/Cameroon: Social Pluralism and Development
+- SIT/Cameroon: Development and Social Change

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs in French-speaking countries.
 Click on "Advanced Search" to find programs with internship options.